labrat-0/RatScale/README.md

 1. Click the RatScale icon in your browser toolbar
 2. Drag and drop an image onto the interface (or click to select)
+3. Select your target platforms (Android, iOS, Windows, macOS, Chrome, Firefox, PWA)
-3. Click "Download" to process the image
+4. Click "Download" to process the image
-4. Save the ZIP file when prompted
+5. Save the ZIP file when prompted
-5. Use the generated icons in your project
+6. Use the generated icons in your project

 ## ✨ After Processing

 After creating your icon pack, you can:

 - **Process Another Image**: Start over with a new source image
-- **Access ZIP File**: The download contains all icon sizes in PNG format
+- **Access ZIP File**: The download contains all icon sizes in PNG format, organized by platform

 ## 🌐 Browser Compatibility